Kushala125/JOB-MARKET-INTELLIGENCE---DATA-ANALYSIS-/README.md

 FROM postings
 GROUP BY job_level_clean
 ORDER BY jobs DESC;
-## Hiring Stability Score (Advanced Analytics)This query identifies which companies hire consistently versus those with unpredictable spikes.
+## Hiring Stability Score (Advanced Analytics): This query identifies which companies hire consistently versus those with unpredictable spikes.
 By calculating the Stability Score (Average Jobs divided by Volatility), it highlights reliable employers.SQLWITH monthly_jobs AS (
     SELECT
         company,
         substr(first_seen, 1, 7) AS year_month,